-Note: It should go without saying but I’m going to say it anyway–check your local, state, and federal laws regarding any of these ammo types before you purchase, and in the case of the incendiary ones, take extreme care when shooting around flammable materials such as dry grass or other foliage.
+Note: It should go without saying but I’m going to say it anyway — check your local, state, and federal laws regarding any of these ammo types before you purchase.
+In the case of the incendiary ones, take extreme care when shooting around flammable materials such as dry grass or other foliage.

 Shotguns are the gateway drug of the exotic ammo world.
 They open up a whole host of opportunities to use interesting ammo that you just don’t get the chance to use with rifle ammo.
 Here are some of our favorites!

 If you’ve heard of any of the specialty ammo on this list, you’ve heard of dragon’s breath rounds.
-These are shotgun rounds, usually 12 gauge, that lets loose a stream of fire about 30 yards long when you pull the trigger.
+These are shotgun rounds, usually 12-gauge, that let lose a stream of fire about 30 yards long.

-Dragon’s breath rounds (also called flamethrower and “firewall” rounds, depending on where you buy them) are loaded with lots of little magnesium balls that ignite shortly after leaving the barrel to create a brief, but brilliantly bright and incredibly hot gout of fire that can do serious damage if you aren’t careful.
+Dragon’s breath rounds (also called flamethrower and “firewall” rounds, depending on where you buy them) are loaded with lots of little magnesium balls that ignite shortly after leaving the barrel.
+This creates a brief, but brilliantly bright and incredibly hot gout of fire that can do serious damage if you aren’t careful.